 How dangerous are volcanoes?

-Around 1000 degrees hot lava, explosions, burning streams – volcanoes are dangerous, no question.
+Lava at around 1000 degrees, explosions, burning streams – volcanoes are dangerous, no question about it.

-Fortunately, it is now possible to predict roughly where an eruption will occur, and when it is imminent, a distinct volcanic tremor will alert those in the area.
-With modern science, this means that it is usually possible to evacuate in time and fewer and fewer people have to die from volcanic eruptions.
+Fortunately, it is now possible to predict where an eruption is likely to occur, and when it is imminent, a clear volcanic tremor warns people in the surrounding area.
+With modern science, this means that it is usually possible to evacuate in time and people die less and less often from volcanic eruptions.

 Volcanic eruptions

 Volcanic eruptions sound like a very unlikely event, almost like an asteroid falling on someone’s head.
 But it’s not that rare: around 50 of the active volcanoes erupt every year.
 Some, like Stromboli in Italy, are always active, while in other regions like the Pacific Fire Belt, volcanic eruptions are commonplace.
 Usually these are not big, spectacular eruptions, but a little spit, a little ash, a little lava.
 Nevertheless, people fall victim to them again and again: in the large outbreaks, but also in smaller ones again and again.
-The reason for this is that the area surrounding volcanoes is very fertile and is therefore often settled – if an eruption comes as a surprise to the population, it can be too late to get to safety.
+The reason for this is that the area around volcanoes is very fertile and therefore popular for settlement – if an eruption comes as a surprise to the population, it may be too late to get to safety.

-About 300,000 people have died in volcanic eruptions since 1700, 25,000 of them in the 1980s alone.
-Even if the predictability is getting better: large, massive outbreaks claim more and more victims in heavily populated regions.
+Since 1700, around 300,000 people have died in volcanic eruptions, 25,000 of them in the 1980s alone.
+Even if predictability is improving all the time: Large, massive eruptions claim more and more victims in heavily populated regions.

 The immediate dangers of a volcanic eruption lurk less in the outflowing lava, which is usually quite slow.
 High numbers of victims cause pyroclastic flows from which one cannot escape.
 Lava and gravel landslides caused by collapsing craters can also bury entire towns.
 Mud avalanches, called lahars, composed of water, volcanic ash, and gravel, can bury large regions around a volcano under mud.
 And last but not least, stored gases can be released explosively.